elementary/houston/CONTRIBUTING.md

 Houston's repository schema, while flexible, does make assumptions on your setup.
 First, we expect you to prefix all your repositories with distributions.
-For example, if you are having Houston build for Debian Sid, your review repository is called 'review', and your stable repository is called 'houston', then your full repository name should be 'sid-testing' and 'sid-houston'.
+For example, if you are having Houston build for Debian Sid, your review repository is called 'review', and your stable repository is called 'stable', then your full repository name should be 'sid-review' and 'sid-stable'.
 By Houston default, you should have four repositories:

 * 'sid-review'
-* 'sid-houston'
+* 'sid-stable'
 * 'xenial-review'
-* 'xenial-houston'
+* 'xenial-stable'

 On release of a new project, Houston will automatically update your published repository with a newly created snapshot.
 This means that your stable repo will